 Without knowing the sex of a baby, one dressed in blue will get comments like, He’s so handsome, look at those muscles, he’s all boy; and one dressed in pink will hear, She’s so pretty, look at those delicate fingers, Dad you’d better watch out!

 We don’t realize how readily we set boys and girls apart giving them different messages that bombard from all directions.
 Girls are supposed to be gentle and kind and even though we want boys to be gentle and kind, they are supposed to be tough and feisty.
-We certainly know what we call strong, opinionated women and men who are gentle and sensitive.
 Stereotypes abound.

-And I am advocating putting far more conscious attention on what we say and do with our boys and girls.
+We should try to put more attention on what we say and do with our boys and girls.
 So much of our thinking is ingrained, unconscious and automatic.
 Even if we want our boys to express feelings and be sensitive and we want our girls to be strong and stand up for themselves, our automatics flow all too easily.

 Let’s look at how to be more intentional: